grandmastr/dns-server/README.md

-# A Node.js DNS
+# A Node.js DNS service

 ## Introduction

-This is a simple DNS written in Node.js.
+This is a simple DNS service written in Node.js.
 It is intended to be used as a local DNS for your network.
-It is not a full DNS, but it is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
-It is also capable of forwarding queries to another DNS (such as your ISP's DNS).
+It is not a full DNS service, but it is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
+It is also capable of forwarding queries to another DNS service (such as your ISP's DNS).
 It is not intended to be used as a public DNS.

 ### Installation